 It’s impossible to answer the question ‘what is robotic process automation’ without looking at the way it works.
-This is because there is a clear difference between what images the name conjures up and what is actually at work.
+This is because there is a clear difference between the images the name conjures up and what is actually at work.

 Robotic process automation – at least in the office – does not involve a physical, mechanical robot.
 There is no gleaming robot sitting at the desk handling all that admin and back-office processing.
 RPA runs via software, not hardware.

 It works by interacting with applications and following logical ‘if’ type rules to make decisions.
 (If this happens, then run that action.)
 So, unfortunately, robotic process automation is not quite as futuristically thrilling as it may at first sound.
 Even so, we and millions more still find it invaluable in the workplace.